A reader asked (in reference to a comment I made in a Real Life Diagnostic)...

 For many novels, readers are going to know the genre before they start reading since they likely bought it because it was that genre.
 Or they know the author always writes a certain genre.
 They won't need to be told it's science fiction or a western or historical fiction.

-These are the folks who most likely need those extra clues about genre, but there are other reasons why you'd want to suggest the genre.
+These are the folks who most likely need those extra clues about genre, but there are other reasons why you'd want to suggest it quickly.

 1. The novel could easily be mistaken for another genre